ergoplatform/ergo-appkit/docs/design-contracts/design-contracts.md

 of `TID` token and seller get's the corresponding amount of ERGs.
 The `Swap` transaction is created when there are two matching boxes with `buyOrder` and `sellOrder` contracts.

-### FlowCards vs ErgoScript?

-The key point is to specify conditions like `bid ?
-R4 == bid.id` in the boxes, rather than in the contracts as we used to think.

-This idea of attaching conditions to boxes is a key, because it shifts the focus from ErgoScript contracts to the overall flow of values (hence FlowCard name), in such a way, that ErgoScript is always generated from them.

-ErgoScript is a language of Ergo blockchain.
-FlowCard is a declarative specification of both off-chain transaction construction and on-chain box spending verifications.
-Since ErgoScript can always be generated for every box of a FlowCard we will never need to look at the ErgoScript code.
+## From Diagrams To ErgoScript Contracts

-FlowCard is an off-chain component, that can emit transactions to the blockchain.
+What is interesting about FlowCard specification is that we can use it to automatically generate the necessary [ErgoTree](https://ergoplatform.org/docs/ErgoTree.pdf) scripts.
-If we follow the semantics of the notation and the tooling is implemented correctly ErgoScript is automatically generate behind the scene.

-We can think of some Embedded DSLs, but I want to go one step further and specify FlowCard Specification EIP and a standardized file format (Json/XML/Protobuf).
-And yes, visual notation can be generated, but only as a workaround until we have graphical editing tools.

-Having a diagram it is easy to write the text of `def dex(...) = ...` function, but it is much harder to write the code first, without having a diagram on the screen.

-Whatever tools are used (DSL, Diagram Editor, etc) they all will produce a component which we call FlowCard (e.g. file `*.flowcard` specification format) (or whatever storage is used) which will be executed by FlowCard runtime.

-### From Diagrams To ErgoScript Contracts

-What is interesting about FlowCard Specification is that we can use it to generate the necessary ErgoScript contracts.
-With tooling support this can be done automatically, with a lack of thereof, it can be done manually.
-This is what we are going to do next, create the `buyOrder` contract from the information given in the flow card.
+With the appropriate tooling support this can be done automatically, with the lack of thereof, it can be done manually.
+Thus, the FlowCard allows to capture and visually represent all the design choices and semantic details of Ergo dApp.

+What we are going to do next is to mechanically create the `buyOrder` contract from the information given in the `DEX` flow card.

-Recall that each contract is a proposition (boolean valued expression) which should evaluate to the `true` value.
+Recall that each script is a proposition (boolean valued expression) which should evaluate to `true` to allow spending of the box.
 When we have many conditions to be met at the same time we can combine them in a logical formula using AND binary operation, and if we have alternatives (not necessarily exclusive) we can put them into OR operation.

 The `buyOrder` box have the alternative spending paths `!cancel` and `!swap`.
-Thus the ErgoScript code should have OR operation with two arguments, one for each spending path.
+Thus the ErgoScript code should have OR operation with two arguments - one for each spending path.
 ```
 /** buyOrder contract */
 {